hongyuanlei/aws-architecture/aws-vpc.md

 --------------------------------------------------------------------------- | ------------
 Operate at the instance level(first layer of defense)                       | Operates at the subnet level (second layer of defense)
 Supports allow rules only                                                   | Supports allow rules and deny rules
-Stateful: Return traffic is automatically allowed, regardless of any rules  | Stateless: Return taffic must be explicitly allowd by rules
+Stateful: Return traffic is automatically allowed, regardless of any rules  | Stateless: Return traffic must be explicitly allowed by rules
 AWS evaluates all rules before deciding whether to allow traffic            | AWS processes rules in number order when deciding whether to all traffic
 Applied selectively to individual instance                                  | Automatically applied to all instances in the associated subnets; this is a backup layer of defense, so you don’t have to rely on someone specifying the security group.